ohadzr/SocialMoneyExchange/README.md

 # SocialMoneyExchange
-Written By Tamir Paz and Ohad Zohar\n
+Written By Tamir Paz and Ohad Zohar

 Winter 2019-2020